twbs/bootstrap/docs/migration.md

 - Overhauled the grid mixins to merge `make-col` and `make-col-span` into a single `make-col` mixin, thereby ensuring mixins and predefined classes utilize the same float/flex behaviors.
 - Added flexbox utility classes for grid system and components.

+### List groups

+- Replaced `a.list-group-item` with an explicit class, `.list-group-item-action`, for styling link and button versions of list group items.
+-

 ### Navs

 - Dropped nearly all `>` selectors for simpler styling via un-nested classes.